Horse Racing Betting Markets

 National Hunt or Jumps racing in the Northern Hemisphere UK/Ireland/France and America runs from mid October to April.
 Jump races are for bigger horses and are raced over jumps, hurdles and other obstacles from around 2 miles to over 4 miles.

-2020 Breeders Cup Classic – The Breeders Cup Classic, Keeneland Race Course, Lexington, Kentucky, USA, Flat / Thoroughbred racing : Saturday, 7 November 2020.
+2021 Breeders Cup Classic – The Breeders Cup Classic, Del Mar Race Course, Santa Anita Park, Arcadia, California, United States, Flat / Thoroughbred racing : Saturday, 6 November 2021.

 The English Triple Crown – Triple Crown of Thoroughbred Racing